 - Muscle strengthening

-- Preventing or retarding disuse atrophy in muscles
+- Preventing disuse atrophy (wasting) in muscles, and

 As technology continues to advance, so too does the potential of FES.
 Researchers are constantly testing new applications and refining existing techniques to improve outcomes for people living with neurological conditions.